 I have recently returned from parental leave and got to experience office tempo first-hand.
-Was not prepared for that, but it also had me look around and I saw two teams at Avega Group that was under a lot of stress (they said) and seemed to handle a lot of task simultaneously.
+Was not prepared for that, but it also had me look around and I saw two teams at Avega Group that were under a lot of stress (they said) and seemed to handle a lot of tasks simultaneously.

-Being a Avega Coach I have some time to spend at the office, so I teamed up with Morgan, a fellow Lean/Agile coach here at Avega Group – and we decided to see if we could do anything about it.
+Being an Avega Coach, I have some time to spend at the office, so I teamed up with Morgan, a fellow Lean/Agile coach here at Avega Group – and we decided to see if we could do anything about it.

-In doing so we had to sharpen our arguments and think a bit different.
-They are not creating systems you know.
+In doing so, we had to sharpen our arguments and think a bit differently.
+They are not creating systems, you know.
 Both Morgan and I have experiences mostly with software development teams, of course.
 So we saw a great learning opportunity.

-This has just started but I thought I’ll try to blog about the experience here.
+This has just started, but I thought I’d try to blog about the experience here.

 The teams and some background

 The teams we approached were the Support team and the Marketing team.
-The support team is a small team (3 persons) that handles a lot of the short term activities that makes and office work.
+The support team is a small team (3 persons) that handles a lot of the short-term activities that make an office work.
 But they are also involved in some bigger projects such as an upcoming conference for the whole Avega Group (350 people), and getting activities there to work.
-Typical task is managing travel arrangements, answering phone and the door, booking events for Elevate and even refurnishing the office.
+Typical tasks include managing travel arrangements, answering phone calls and the door, booking events for Elevate, and even refurnishing the office.

-The marketing group is also small team with 3 persons.
-Their work is made up of a lot of short marketing project combined with some long term stuff, such as the annual report.
+The marketing group is also a small team with 3 persons.
+Their work is made up of a lot of short marketing projects combined with some long-term stuff, such as the annual report.
 They have a higher degree of specialization within the group and the work is creative in character.
-Typical task range from creating presentations, layouting invitations and programs for Elevate events, creating a visual presence at conferences such as OreDev.
-Through all their work the Avega Group brand is the most important thing.
+Typical tasks range from creating presentations, designing invitations and programs for Elevate events, and creating a visual presence at conferences such as OreDev.
+Throughout all their work, the Avega Group brand is the most important thing.

-Both team deliver with great quality and is very (!) accessible for anyone who need them.
+Both teams deliver with great quality and are very accessible to anyone who needs them.

 Humble approach

-First and foremost we needed to check with them if they also saw that they have problem.
+First and foremost, we needed to check with them if they also saw that they had problems.
 I had picked up some indices that they were under a lot of stress and I knew that they (both teams) handled LOADS of simultaneous work.
-Up to 30 small and large projects are some time in progress.
-I saw them listing it on the whiteboard, then items are delegate and then removed it from the whiteboard.
+Up to 30 small and large projects are sometimes in progress.
+I saw them listing it on the whiteboard, then items are delegated, and then removed from the whiteboard.

 So we set a date for a workshop – “Monday would be great.
 All the MD’s are away then – which means that we get a quieter day”.
 Hmmm – maybe something to talk about?